Penny Stock Chart Patterns – 2 Setups That Repeat Daily

 I am using a 10-minute fast forward speed in Tradingsim so you can see how quickly the action moves against you.

-This is just another example of the boom and bust cycle that takes place every day in the market.
+This is just another example of the boom and bust cycle that takes place every day in the market with penny stocks.

 So What to Do With These Penny Stock Chart Patterns?